Midwifery, Nursing, Speech and Language Therapy Students

-Students attending the BSc Hons Paramedic Science based at our Avery Hill campus in Eltham, London, pay the normal student university tuition fee for 2016–17.
-Information on Undergraduate fees, bursaries and scholarships can be found here: http://www2.gre.ac.uk/study/finance/undergraduate
+Eligible students attending the BSc Hons Paramedic Science based at our Avery Hill campus can apply for a tuition fee loan and maintenance loan from Student Finance England.
+Further Information on undergraduate fees, bursaries and scholarships can be found here.

 BSc Hons Paramedic Science (Medway)

-For Students attending the BSc Hons Paramedic Science based at our Medway campus, Chatham Maritime, Kent, tuition fees will be paid by Health Education Kent, Surrey and Sussex, and eligible students will receive a bursary.
+Eligible students attending the BSc Hons Paramedic Science based at our Medway campus will have their tuition fees paid for by the Health Education England Kent, Surrey and Sussex Trust, and will receive a bursary.
 Details of how to apply for this will be provided once students are selected.
-Students on this programme are entitled to apply for a Reduced Rate Maintenance Loan only from Student Finance England.
+Students on this programme can also apply for a Reduced Rate Maintenance Loan from Student Finance England.